 If you have bulimia, you're probably preoccupied with your weight and body shape.
-You may judge yourself severely and harshly for self-perceived flaws.
+You may judge yourself severely and harshly for your self-perceived flaws.
 Because it's related to self-image — and not just about food — bulimia can be hard to overcome.
 But effective treatment can help you feel better about yourself, adopt healthier eating patterns and reverse serious complications.

 Bulimia signs and symptoms may include:

 - Being preoccupied with your body shape and weight

 - Repeated episodes of eating abnormally large amounts of food in one sitting

 - Feeling a loss of control during bingeing — like you can't stop eating or can't control what you eat